osamaloay/nyc-crashes-dashboard/README.md

 ### Steps:

-1. The dashboard was built using **Dash (Plotly)** in Python.
+1. The dashboard was built using **Streamlit** in Python, with **Plotly** used for interactive visualizations.
 2. All dependencies are listed in `requirements.txt`.
-3. The repository was pushed to **Render** for deployment.
+3. The repository can be deployed to cloud services that support Python and Streamlit (e.g., Render, Streamlit Cloud, or Heroku).
-4. Render automatically installed the dependencies and launched the app.
+4. The deploy platform will install dependencies from `requirements.txt` and run the Streamlit app.

 ### Live Dashboard